-Efficacy of Ozone + UVC shoe disinfection technology at 6,8, and 10 seconds against commonly occurring pathogenic microorganismsJesse D. Miller, Ph.D., Victoria Standard, and Robyn Collins.
-National Science Foundation International, PathO3Gen Solutions based on NSF Study in Ann Arbor Michigan
+Efficacy of Ozone + UVC shoe disinfection technology at 6,8, and 10 seconds against commonly occurring pathogenic microorganismsJesse D. Miller, Ph.D., S. Hatt, NSF International Laboratories, Ann Arbor, Michigan 2019

 Each microorganism was individually inoculated on separate Petri dishes and incubated at appropriate temperatures for a specific time period to allow for growth and colonization.
-Control samples were taken as well for all.
+Control samples were also taken for each pathogenic microorganism.

-After incubation, the viable microorganism colonies were counted, and data recorded.
+Following incubation, the viable colonies were counted, and data recorded.
 Log and percent reductions were calculated for each test sample and control sample.